 Cucurbits with angular leaf spot may give you a smaller harvest.
-This bacterial infection affects cucumbers, zucchini, and melons, and causes angular lesions on leaves and thrives in warm, humid conditions.
+This bacterial infection affects cucumbers, zucchini, and melons and causes angular lesions on leaves; thriving in warm, humid conditions.
 You can take measures to prevent this infection and to manage it if you see signs in your garden.

 What is Angular Leaf Spot?

 Angular leaf spot is a bacterial infection that affects cucurbit plants.
 The offending bacterium is called Pseudomonas syringae.
 The infection may take hold in any cucurbit, but it is most common in cucumbers, honeydew melons, and zucchini.
 Other melons, squashes, and pumpkins may be infected, but this is less common.

 The conditions in which the infection thrives are humid and moist.
 It is most likely to spread after a big rain or with the use of overhead irrigation.
 During warm, rainy weather in the summer is when cucurbit angular leaf spot is most likely to take hold.